nomadjesse93/dom-dom-dommmm/README.md

         * If the `id` of the square is odd:
             * The square before the clicked square should be removed from the page
-            * If there isn't a square before the clicked square, display an alert indicating so
+            * If there isn't a square before the clicked square, display an alert indicating so (* CANT GET THE ALERTS TO DISPLAY WHEN THEYRE SUPPOSED TO)

 ## Hints
 * You will be using DOM functions to complete this portion of the lab